Despite risks, residents trickle back to besieged Ukrainian city

 The separatist leadership delivers some food and medicine to people in bomb shelters and tries to provide a feeling of normalcy to those living in Donetsk.

-Symbolically, they say, they recently changed the Wifi password in one of their headquarters from "revolution" to "civilisation".
+Symbolically, they say, they recently changed the Wifi password in one of their headquarters from "revolution" to "civilization".

-Unlike before, the city centre has been largely calm in recent days though fighting has continued in the outskirts, including around the airport where rebel forces have surrounded Ukrainian troops.
+Unlike before, the city center has been largely calm in recent days though fighting has continued in the outskirts, including around the airport where rebel forces have surrounded Ukrainian troops.

 Roman, a 32-year-old driver, his wife and child have moved to the city from a bomb shelter in Spartak, a district located near the airport.